siddhant4srivastava/Deep-Learning-Project/Image Captioning/README.md

 ## Dataset

-The dataset used for this project contains images with corresponding captions and includes:
+The dataset used for this project contains images with corresponding captions and includes
-- **Images**: The images are preprocessed and resized as required by the chosen CNN model.
-- **Captions**: Each image is associated with one or more captions, which serve as ground truth for training.
-The captions are tokenized and transformed into sequences for the RNN.

-Popular datasets for image captioning include:
-- **COCO (Common Objects in Context)**: A large dataset containing images of complex everyday scenes with captions.
-- **Flickr8k and Flickr30k**: Smaller datasets with diverse images and descriptive captions.
+**Flickr8k and Flickr30k**: Datasets with diverse images and descriptive captions.

 ## Technologies Used